 Electricty, Gas, Water & Waste Services Electricity Generation

-For long Australian manufacturers have considered energy costs as fixed costs of business & previously these costs used to be less volatile due to long term supply contracts.
+For as long manufacturing industry in Australia has considered energy costs as fixed costs of business & previously these costs used to be less volatile due to long term supply contracts.
 However, in the recent times, there has been greater volatility in energy supply costs which have resulted in higher cost pressures.
 The energy costs for most manufacturers tend to range between ~ 2 – 4.5% of the cost of sales although they can vary for different industry segments.

 The inefficiencies in energy usage can be due to incorrect selection of equipment, aging, process related issues, production practices, narrow maintenance focus or even due to lack of knowledge.